react-chain-of-responsibility

 You can use the following decision tree to know when to use <Proxy> vs. useBuildComponentCallback

-• If you want to know what component will render before actual render happen, use useBuildComponentCallback()
+• If you need to know what kind of component will be rendered before actual render happen, use useBuildComponentCallback()

-• For example, using useBuildComponentCallback() allow you to know if the middleware will skip rendering the request
+• For example, using useBuildComponentCallback() allow you to know if the middleware would skip rendering the request

 • If your component use request prop which is conflict with <Proxy>, use useBuildComponentCallback()